Demand Flexibility Service explained

 For households and businesses wishing to be rewarded for reducing electricity demands on the grid at certain times, you can do so via a registered DFS provider.

-Many retail energy suppliers are taking part the ESO’s Demand Flexibility service and will contact you if they are taking part this year.
+Many retail energy suppliers are taking part in NESO’s Demand Flexibility service and will contact you if they are taking part this year.
 There are a number of online/app providers who can provide access to the service by linking directly to your smart meter data without contacting your energy provider as well.
 Please note households can only take part with one DFS registered provider at any time.

 Participation in the service is entirely voluntary and there are no penalties linked to the service if you are not able to reduce your electricity at these times.